PlugNPush/ProjectCapstoneAWS/README.md

 ### Question: What actions are allowed for IAM users based on this policy?
 How are the resource ARNs constructed?

+The actions allowed are to create and delete an IAM user.
+The resource ARNs are constructed with the account ID and the username.

 ```json
 {
   "Version": "2012-10-17",